apache/shardingsphere/Proposal.md

 ## Rationale

 Relational database still plays a very important role on current application system.
 The maturity of production and surrounding ecosystem, friendliness of data query, the mastery degree of developers and DBAs, it cannot be completely replaced with NoSQL or NewSQL in the near future.
-But current relational database cannot support cloud native very well, for distributed system unfriendliness.
+But current relational database cannot support cloud native very well and unfriendliness for distributed system.

 The final proposal of Sharding is let user use distributed databases as a single database.
 Sharding uses mesher to manage the databases scattered around the system.
 The interaction among the applications and the databases, which is concentrated in the mesher, is as complex and orderly as a cobweb.
 As the point, the concept of Database Mesh is similar like Service Mesh.